ECG-Based Patient Identification: A Comprehensive Evaluation Across Health and Activity Conditions: Introduction

-Wristbands, a type of identification band worn on the wrist, are utilised in healthcare facilities to identify patients and ensure that proper treatment and care are received.
+Wristbands, a type of identification band worn on the wrist, are used in healthcare facilities to identify patients and ensure that proper treatment and care are received.
 Typically, wristbands include the patient's name, identification number, and other pertinent information, such as allergies, medical conditions, and medications.
-A major issue with wristbands is that the information contained in each wristband is not standardised and is often entered manually, which can lead to misidentification of patients~\cite{hemesath2015educational, tase2015patient}.
+A major issue with wristbands is that the information contained in each wristband is not standardised and is often entered manually, which can lead to misidentification of patients~\citep{hemesath2015educational, tase2015patient}.
 The loss of wristbands is also a concern.
-In a study conducted in 712 hospitals in the USA, 2,463,727 wristbands were examined, and 2.7\% (67,289) of them had errors, with 49.5\% of these errors due to the absence of wristbands~\cite{renner1993wristband}.
-A similar study was also conducted in 204 small hospitals, where 451,436 identification wristbands were examined and 28,800 (5.7\%) had errors, with the majority (64.4\%) of these errors being related to the absence of wristbands~\cite{de2019interventions}.
+In a study conducted in 712 hospitals in the USA, 2,463,727 wristbands were examined, and 2.7\% (67,289) of them had errors, with 49.5\% of these errors due to the absence of wristbands~\citep{renner1993wristband}.
+A similar study was also conducted in 204 small hospitals, where 451,436 identification wristbands were examined and 28,800 (5.7\%) had errors, with the majority (64.4\%) of these errors being related to the absence of wristbands~\citep{de2019interventions}.
 As stated above, losing a wristband can lead to misidentification of the patient and incorrect prescriptions for medications.
 Despite these limitations, wristbands are still used in the healthcare system.

-To avoid these problems, some hospitals and heritage sites may have protocols in place to ensure that wristbands are properly secured and replaced if lost.
-They may also use other forms of identification, such as biometric tokens, \ac{rfid} tags or smart cards, to supplement or replace wristbands~\cite{aguilar2006positive}.
-User identification technologies are advantageous because, despite other identification systems, biometric data is more difficult to ``steal, exchange or forget''~\cite{riplinger2020patient}.
+To mitigate these risks, some hospitals and heritage sites may have protocols in place to ensure that wristbands are properly secured and replaced if lost.
+They may also use other forms of identification, such as biometric tokens, \gls{rfid} tags or smart cards, to supplement or replace wristbands~\citep{aguilar2006positive}.
+User identification technologies are advantageous because, despite other identification systems, biometric data is more difficult to ``steal, exchange or forget''~\citep{riplinger2020patient}.
+However, existing biometric methods, such as ECG-based identification, often fail to consider the distinct impacts of cardiovascular diseases (CVD) and varying activity conditions on identification accuracy, representing a critical gap in the literature.